abi-am/omicss-25/PCA&Clustering/2.Clustering/README.md

-# Bioinformatics Clustering Summer School — Self-Study Guide
+# Bioinformatics Clustering Summer School — Study Guide

-Welcome to the Bioinformatics Clustering Summer School!
+Welcome to the Clustering section!
 This self-study guide will walk you through the fundamentals of clustering algorithms, provide hands-on Python examples, and point you to further resources.
-Before diving into the tutorials, **please review the following resources** in order to build the necessary intuition.
+Before you dive into the tutorials, **please review the following resources** in order to build the necessary intuition.

 ---